2019 Parapan American Games

-The 2019 Parapan American Games (Juegos Parapanamericanos de 2019), officially the VI Pan American Games and commonly known as the Lima 2019 ParaPan-Am Games, was an international multi-sport event for athletes with disabilities, celebrated in the tradition of the Parapan American Games as governed by the Americas Paralympic Committee, which was held from August 23 to September 1, 2019 in Lima, Peru.
+The 2019 Parapan American Games (Juegos Parapanamericanos de 2019), officially the VI Pan American Games and commonly known as the Lima 2019 ParaPan-Am Games, were an international multi-sport event for athletes with disabilities, celebrated in the tradition of the Parapan American Games as governed by the Americas Paralympic Committee, which was held from August 23 to September 1, 2019 in Lima, Peru.

 Bidding process

 Four bids were submitted for the 2019 Pan and Parapan American Games, and they were officially announced on February 1, 2013.
 These were Lima in Peru, Santiago in Chile, Ciudad Bolívar in Venezuela and La Punta in Argentina.
 Lima bid for the games for the second consecutive time after losing to Toronto for the 2015 edition of the games.
 The other three cities bid for the Parapan American games for the first time.
 Lima was elected as the host city on October 11, 2013 where PASO members gathered in Toronto, Canada, to elect the host city.
 The city was considered the favourite to win the rights to host throughout the process.